Chrystalkey/landtagszusammenfasser/database/SETUP.md

 ```
 Install the Postgres C libraries and rerun the client.
 On debian based systems this could for example be: `sudo apt install libpq-dev`.
 More information on this process can be found [here](https://diesel.rs/guides/getting-started).

+### Running Instructions
+The cli must be run to setup the database environment.

+**First, set up the database variables as seen in the .env file.**
+Again, in the `./database` directory, run `diesel database setup` and `diesel migration run`.
+This should suffice.

 ## Building and running the project